SEARCH THIS BLOG

 And if you will be here for an extended period you can rent all the ski gear you will need from Sportway for 80 euro.

-Children's lessons cost 30 euro each and can be reserved in advance by sending an email to Mottarone at:
+Children's lessons cost 30 euro each at the time of this writing and can be reserved in advance by sending an email to Mottarone at:

 info@mottaroneski.it

 Ski lift tickets vary in price.
-Emma tells us to avoid the weekends if you can.
+Emma tells us the weekends can be busy.
 Not only are they much more crowded but the prices are higher.
 Children under 5 years of age can ski free with a parent or guardian.
-Here's the link to this years ticket prices: http://www.mottaroneski.it/it/skipass.php

 Children will often see the Mt.
 Mottarone mascot, Motty, on the mountain, and maybe they'll even ski with him!